Jitsi Meet Security & Privacy

 Having said all this, you should keep in mind that the value one gets from end-to-end encryption is a lot less in the modern world than it originally did.
 You can learn more about this on our e2ee pitfalls page, but the short of it is: end-to-end encryption has traditionally relied on the fact that communications clients and services are developed or at least maintained by different entities.
 This is rarely the case today.

 The good news is that Jitsi Meet offers very strong protection even without e2ee.

 All audio and video traffic is encrypted on the network (using DTLS-SRTP).
 This outer layer of DTLS-SRTP encryption is removed while packets are traversing Jitsi Videobridge; however they are never stored to any persistent storage and only live in memory while being routed to other participants in the meeting.

 What is more, the possibility to very easily install and run your own instance of Jitsi Meet completely removes the need for you to trust a third party provider.

 Since Jitsi is built on top of WebRTC, a deeper look into its security architecture is very important when evaluating Jitsi’s security aspects.

 What do you do with my data?

-To begin with, by default Jitsi Meet does not require users to create accounts.
+Subsequent participants in meetings do not need to create an account.
 Any information they choose to enter, such as their name or email address is purely optional and is only shared with other meeting participants.
 We do not retain this information after the meeting.

 Other pieces of data such as the chat, or speaker stats, for example, are stored for the duration of the meeting and then destroyed when it ends.

 Recordings are a bit of an interesting case.
-They are kept on our servers until we can upload them to the place you indicated (currently Dropbox).
+Cloud recordings, when enabled, are kept on our servers until we can upload them to the place you indicated (currently Dropbox).
 If we haven’t managed to do that in 24 hours we still delete them and they are gone forever (so make sure you have enough space in your Dropbox folders 😉 )